 - Shortlands Residents Association

 Earlier in 2015 Thames21 outlined draft proposals at a public meeting.
-This plan can be viewed at HERE Currently construction plans are being finalised with a view to applying for the necessary grant funding to make this happen.
+This plan can be viewed at HERE Construction plans are currently stalled, due to other higher priorities.
+However we are still hopeful of agreeing a plan and applying for the necessary grant funding to make this happen.
 See our Home page for the latest news.

 We are seeking support among local residents and groups.
 If you are interested please contact us for further information.